Copper Poisoning (Toxicity) in Goats

 While copper is a necessary metal for proper organ functions in goats, an overdose of copper is toxic.
 This is true for humans as well.
 Copper deficiency is a real problem for goats, especially pregnant does, and can result in death; on the flip side, copper toxicity is when there is too much copper in the diet.
 As with everything in life, balance is key.

 Copper poisoning occurs primarily in sheep; however, goats are also at risk.
-Goats need much more copper than sheep, which is why copper is added to goat feed and minerals but usually not found in sheep mineral/feed.
+Goats need much more copper than sheep, which is why goat feed contains added copper, but it’s usually not found in sheep mineral/feed.
 The amount of copper is the primary difference in goat feed vs sheep feed.

-Copper is a mineral found in the soil and hay, and most of the time there is enough copper in the diet to suffice; however, most goat caretakers have experienced copper & mineral deficiency, and copper poisoning is less common.
-Copper poisoning causes liver necrosis and results in hemolysis – when the blood turns copper colored, it’s considered hemolytic crisis.
+Copper found in hay and soil can be sufficient to provide the right amount of copper needed in a goat’s diet, however, most goat caretakers have experienced copper & mineral deficiency, and copper poisoning is less common.
+Copper poisoning causes liver necrosis and results in hemolysis which happens when the blood turns copper colored, also known as hemolytic crisis.
 DMV360 states:

 “Copper is a strong oxidizing agent.
 It binds to proteins in the liver cells and is stored in lysosomes within hepatocytes.
 As long as the copper remains stored in lysosomes it does not cause tissue damage.
 Copper can, however, be spontaneously released or released at times of stress, including shearing, weather extremes or transport.
 Chronic copper poisoning is, therefore, often described as a stress-related disease.”